Arti1994/Chati/README.md

 * Music: [Bensound](https://www.bensound.com/royalty-free-music)

 All of the icons used in the application are self made!

-The resources for avatars and maps are bought by a student of the group.
+The resources for maps and avatars were provided by one student in the group who does not remember were he got it from.
+So it is uncertain if we are allowed to publish the application with all resources available.
+Thus, those resources were removed from this repo to avoid any legal issues.